PaulSender/InventoryTrack/README.md

 ### Getting started

-#### Instillation for Dev Environment
+#### Installation for Dev Environment
 1. Make sure you've installed JDK 8 and Android Studio, a Standard Setup would work.
 2. Clone this GitHub repository.
 3. In Android Studio click File--> New--> Project From Version Control --> GitHub.
 Paste the link in Git Repository URL.
 4. The Application uses API 21 Lollipop.
 I prefer the Pixel Emulator and API 28 in the editor.
-Changing emulators may effect some styling.
+Changing emulators may affect some styling.